cevoaustralia/cevo-shopping-demo/README.md

 This application is a demo of a **fictitious E-Commerce website**.
 It is not a production quality application, it is for demo and education purposes only.
 It built inspired by [Retail Demo Store](https://github.com/aws-samples/retail-demo-store), and AWS Samples project built to demonstrate many AWS Service including [AWS Personalize](https://aws.amazon.com/personalize/).
 I thought of using that repo for this demo, however it had too comprehensive with so many integrations and I thought it was too complicated for my readers to understand the main purpose of this project, which was how to simply start using AWS Personalize from scratch.

-The application works with a generated set of user personas, items and interactions.
-The user personas are used to **simulate different types of users**, and the **interactions** are used to simulate how users interact with the website.
+The application works with a generated set of shopper personas, items and interactions.
+The shopper personas are used to **simulate different types of shoppers**, and the **interactions** are used to simulate how shoppers interact with the website.
 The items are the products that are available for sale on the website.

-As you load the site, it starts with no user persona selected, typical of first time visitors to the site.
-This is what is being called a **Cold user**, because there will not be any historical interactions, the system will simply display the 'Trending' products.
-There are simply the most popular products on the site, and they are not personalized to any particular user.
+As you load the site, it starts with no shopper persona selected, typical of first time visitors.
+This is what is being called a **Cold user**, because there will not be any historical interactions for that shopper, the system will simply display 'Trending' products.
+There return the most popular products on the site, but they are not personalized to any particular shopper.
 <br/>
 <br/>